 Create Seven is a not-for-profit ‘Community Interest Company’ run as a co-operative and owned by a community of people who are seeking to develop and use their leadership to co-create a positive change in our society.
 All modules and programmes are facilitated by leadership psychologists and supported by specialists across a range of fields.
+We believe everyone is a leader and, together, we can create a better future.
+This is why we continually strive to ensure the highest levels of diversity and inclusivity in the participation in our events, modules and programmes.

 Our society is environmentally, economically and psychologically unsustainable.
 We need leaders who can create a more sustainable future for us all.
 Create Seven is driven by the purpose to develop and enable leaders to create a more sustainable society.